 On July 4th, 1776 the United States laid down its claim to be a free and independent nation by adopting the Declaration of Independence.
 Today, Independence Day is celebrated and honored in many forms such as fireworks, BBQs and parades.
 It is an opportunity for Americans to express patriotism and love of country including reflecting on the sacrifices from those in the military.

-Independence Day will be officially observed on Tuesday, July 4, 2017.
+Independence Day will be officially observed on Sunday, July 4, 2021, our nation’s 245th birthday.

 Independence Day History